Paul-Browne/carl.js/README.md

   </script>
 ```

-### Can I use crl to load all my html as components
+### Can I use carl to load all my html as components
-You could, but crl wasn't really built for that purpose.
+You could, but carl wasn't really built for that purpose.
 If you want to do that kind of thing then maybe consider using react or some other MVC framework.